DemirhanCelik/DemirhanCelik/README.md

 - 👋 Hi, I’m Demirhan Çelik
 - 👀 I’m interested in any variation of technology
-- 🌱 I’m currently studying for university
+- 🌱 I’m currently a second year CS @ UW
 - 📫 You can reach me via mail demirhanceliik@gmail.com

 <!---